deliugeorgiana/Ballet-Equipment-Store---Database-Project/README.md

 # Ballet-Equipment-Store---Database-Project
 The project is a database management system designed to manage a ballet equipment store.
+It includes the organization of products, customers, orders, and inventory, providing efficient data handling and storage.
+The system also supports functionalities like sorting and filtering, ensuring smooth operations for the store.
+The project uses SQL for the backend and is being developed with a frontend in WebStorm (HTML, JS, CSS) and a backend in Flask (Python).